Iron Numbers Sundial (#2520)

 Cast iron has been a popular metal for garden décor since the 19th century.
 Developed as an affordable alternative to bronze, it was the metal that first brought garden art to the backyards of the middle class.
 While heavy and long lasting, the very real trade off with cast iron is that it rusts.
 The rust finish in garden art has a large

 following and is an important part of the French country and the shabby chic look.

-Our cast iron dials are painted with a base coat, applied with a verdigris finish and then lacquered to stave off each oxidation.
+Our cast iron dials are painted with a base coat, applied with a verdigris finish and then lacquered in a semi-gloss finish to stave off oxidation.
 To keep your dial from rusting, a spray lacquer application as needed is required.

 This Sundial Ships Free In The Contiguous 48 States

 Click for information on shipping to the rest of the World

 Click for more info on how this sundial attaches to our pedestal bases.

 Attaches to all Rome pedestal bases except #B109